Alex Avila's walk-off is the type of break the Cubs need to keep catching

 CHICAGO -- From goat to hero.
 That was the day for Chicago Cubs catcher Alex Avila.
 He didn’t even start Sunday’s game against the Toronto Blue Jays, but, boy, was he involved in the outcome.

-Avila made a Little League-level throwing error in the top of the 10th inning, which led to the Blue Jays scoring two runs and taking the lead.
+Avila made a Little League-level throwing error in the top of the 10th inning, which led to the Blue Jays' scoring two runs and taking the lead.
 But with the bases loaded in the bottom of the inning, Avila won the game with a two-run single.
 He was mobbed on the field and in the Cubs' dance room after the game.

 “Sometimes over the course of the year, when you’re trying to get to the playoffs, you have to win crazy games like that, games that you shouldn’t necessarily win,” Avila said about the dramatic 6-5 victory.
 “I was glad I was able to make up for my amazing throw the half-inning before.”